pagopa-archive/io-docs/docs/io-handbook/how-to.md

 ### How to propose a change

-Post a request in the `#io-handbook` channel on Slack, stating what you'd like to add / remove or change.
+Post a request on Slack, stating what you'd like to add / remove or change.
 You should add a link to the relevant paragraph or section.

 For instance:

 ```
  I'd like to change the sentence that says "xyz" to "zyx" at this paragraph: http://.....
 ```

-When adding new heading2 sections, prepend the title with a cool emoji.